moatorres/node-design/general/js-mutability.md

 There are different ways to solve this problem and introducing immutability is one of them.

-First we can use the `Object.freeze` method.
+First, we can use the `Object.freeze` method.

 ```js
 const user = {